Image of Classics image

 • Number of students per year: two to four

-• Typical offer: A*AA or equivalent
+• Typical offer: A*AA or equivalent; we accept a wide range of other qualifications

 • Essential subjects: Latin (for three year course)